XueruiWangTUD/XueruiWangTUD.github.io/content/home/experience.md

   date_start = "2019-05-01"
   date_end = "2020-05-01"
   description = """
-  As a postdoctoral researcher in the department of aerospace structures and materials, I focuses on the active control of flexible aircraft.
-In the field of aeroservoelasticity, I strive to make aircraft more efficient and safer with the help of advanced automatic control theories.
-This post-doc project is sponsored by Airbus.
+  As a postdoctoral researcher in the Smart and Aeroelastic Structure Lab, I focused on the active control of flexible aircraft.
+In the field of aeroservoelasticity, I strived to make aircraft more efficient and safer with the help of advanced control methods.
   """

 [[experience]]